harshmriduhash/Imager/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to [name], [name], and [name] for their contributions and support.
-- AI image generation powered by [AI framework/tool/library].

-## Contact

-For any inquiries or feedback, feel free to reach out to us at [email address].

 ---
 Feel free to adjust any section or add more details as needed.
 Let me know if you need further assistance!